ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ### General Criticism of Contact Tracing & Location Privacy Technology Solutions
 *(Most recent first)*

-**A real problems in the current crop of #ContactTracing approaches are not the precisely the technology, but social incentive design and adversarial resistance to attacks**
+**A real problem in the current crop of #ContactTracing approaches is not precisely the technology, but instead social incentive design and adversarial resistance to attacks**
 * Anderson, Ross (2020, April 12).
 Contact Tracing in the Real World [#Opinion #Analysis, Security Research at the University of Cambridge]
     * Retrieved from https://www.lightbluetouchpaper.org/2020/04/12/contact-tracing-in-the-real-world/.
 >ABSTRACT: Here are some problems with private contact tracing.
 We should not give policymakers the false hope that they can avoid hard choices